MindLyfe/MindLyfe-Platform/Architecture/Notifications/TestingAndRolloutStrategy.md

 # Notification & Engagement Systems: Testing and Rollout Strategy

-This document outlines the comprehensive testing and rollout strategy for the MindLyf Notification and Engagement Systems, which include:
+This document outlines the comprehensive testing and rollout strategy for the MindLyfe Notification and Engagement Systems, which include:

 1.  **Multi-Channel Notification System**
 2.  **Gamification System**